-Maybe you’re considering moving into renewablue energy to help or completely offset the energy needs of your home.
+Maybe you’re considering moving into renewable energy as a way to help (or completely) offset the energy needs of your home?

 Taking this step is one that should not be considered lightly, as the capital investments are typically greater than any other energy efficiency and green update/upgrade that you can choose to apply to your home.

 First things first, we want to be sure that your home is as energy efficient as possible.
 If you are going to create energy, it’s worth considering efficiency if you want to ensure that you’re not simultaneously wasting it.
 We accomplish this through projects such as air sealing, insulation, appliance and mechanical upgrades first.
 When your home is ready to utilize it’s resources as efficient as possible, we can help you take the steps and complete the research to choose the best system for your needs.

 - Solar Photovoltaic (PV) Systems: Used for clean electricity use in the home

 - Solar Thermal (Hot Water) Systems: Used for domestic hot water and radiant heating

 - Wind Power: Small wind turbines can be an effective way to create electricity for use in the home

 - Geothermal Heating and Cooling Systems: Use heat directly from natural sources like hot springs, geysers and volcanic hot spots

 - Ground Source Heat Pump: GSHP’s are air conditioners that take the heat/cool from inside the earth and transfer it into your home using water and look like traditional heating and cooling units.